The HDLC

 Established in 1976, the Historic District Landmarks Commission (HDLC) (link to website) is the City’s regulatory agency for local historic districts—outside of the French Quarter or Vieux Carré, which is governed by the Vieux Carré Commission (est. 1936).

-Map of Historic Districts
+Landmarks and Historic Districts

 District types—full versus partial control

 Full versus partial control—What it means for every historic district in New Orleans.
+[TBD]

 Commissioners